Those who live in Butte County know that fall is arguably the prettiest time of year.

 Downtown Oroville

 Enjoy an idyllic stroll through Downtown Oroville, particularly along Montgomery Street.
-The fall-colored canopy creates a beautiful backdrop for landscapes or selfies.
-Make sure to stop by the CF Lott Home and Sank Park during your explorations!
+The fall-colored canopy creates a beautiful backdrop for photos.

 Feather River